Consensys/doc.rollups/docs/Reference/JSON-RPC.md

         }
         ```

-## pazkp_findAccountByPublicKey
+## `pazkp_findAccountByPublicKey`

-Get the public details of an account, including the account ID.
-You need to determine the ID of an account to create a money order.
+Returns the public details of an account, including the account ID.
+You need the account ID to create a money order.

 ### Parameters